Dandandan/dbt-athena/README.md

 ### Configuring your profile

-A dbt profile can be configured to run against Presto using the following configuration:
+A dbt profile can be configured to run against Athena using the following configuration:

 | Option  | Description                                        | Required?               | Example                  |
 |---------|----------------------------------------------------|-------------------------|--------------------------|